This post was originally published on June 15, 2020, and was updated on June 20, 2023.

 Because stock exchanges require membership to transact, stock brokers used to be unavoidable if you wanted to trade shares.
 However, the rise of online brokerages in recent years has changed this.

 What is an online broker?

 An online broker is a digital stock broker that you use through an online portal.
-Online brokerages have security exchange just memberships like traditional stock brokers, but offer a digital user experience, rather than using in-person brokers.
-Online brokers boast lower commissions than traditional brokers, which can save you money over both the short and long term.
+Like traditional stock brokers, online brokerages have security exchange memberships, but offer a digital user experience, rather than connecting with a broker in-person.
+Online brokers typically boast lower commissions than traditional brokers, which can save you money over both the short and long term.

 Many online brokerages also offer low-cost portfolio management, allowing you to invest in a much more passive way than would be required with a traditional broker, while also avoiding the high management fees charged by traditional managed funds – these are known as Robo-Advisors.
 Many newer online brokerages emphasize Exchange-Traded Funds (ETFs), as they also share the computerized, low-cost, hyper-efficient approach to investing that online brokers embody.

 Online brokers may not be right for everyone, however.
 If you’re buying and selling individual shares with an online broker, rather than using Robo-Advisor, you’ll need to do your own research on your purchases.
 A traditional stock broker, on the other hand, may be able to give you advice on your purchases.